breadthe/syenite/src/article-vault/_drafts/obsidian-vault-setup.md

 ![[obsidian-vault-structure.png]]

 The vault itself is located in `/src`.
-Within, there are 3 subfolders of interest:
+Within, there are 4 subfolders of interest:

 - `_assets` contains any images that you link in articles.
 For example `horse-head.png` is referenced in `markdown-showcase.md` using Obsidian syntax.
+- `_drafts` (not shown in the image) should be used for draft articles that are not yet ready to be published.
+When ready, move them to one of the `[year]/[month]` folders.
 - `.obsidian` is created automatically by Obsidian, contains Obsidian's settings for the vault, and is ignored by default.
 If you want to add it to version control, feel free to remove it from `.gitignore`.
 - `2023/09` etc is the article structure.
 I explained how I ended up with this structure in [[url-and-folder-structure]].
 Ultimately it's not too hard to make this flat (or whatever you fancy), just keep in mind that this engine is opinionated, and this is what works for me.